Angular-Dynamic-Hooks/Documentation/documentation/how-to-use.md

     destroy: () => void;                          // Destroys all loaded components of this result }
 ```
-`element` is probably the most interesting part here as it contains the finished content with all loaded component elements. `hookIndex` might also prove useful, as it is a fairly in-depth data object that holds various tidbits of info concerning the loaded components (as well as the componentRefs).
+`element` is probably the most interesting part here as it contains the finished content with all loaded component elements. <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L12" target="_blank">`hookIndex`</a> might also prove useful, as it is a fairly in-depth data object that holds various tidbits of info concerning the loaded components (as well as the componentRefs).

 Calling this function could then look like so: